WOA-Project/WoA-Installer-Rpi/Docs/Lumia.md

 I'm SuperJMN, the creator of the tool.
 If you find this useful, feel free to [donate](http://paypal.me/superjmn) any amount.
 Maybe enough for a coffee? 😊 It encourages me to keep it up-to-date and improve it.
 Thanks in advance!!

 ## But hey!
 I'm not alone
-They are the real heros: The Dev-Team.
+They are the real heros: The (core) Dev-Team.

 *Please, guys, consider donating to them.* **They made this possible.** It's one of the best ways to keep them motivated, along with respect to their work.
 Any amount is fine.
 Thanks!